 Featured artwork: “2021 Reconciliation Paddle” by Cole Speck

-Nominations Now Open for 2024 BC Reconciliation Award
+Nominations Now Open for the BC Reconciliation Award

-Nominations are now open for the 2024 British Columbia Reconciliation Award, recognizing individuals, groups and organizations who have demonstrated exceptional leadership, integrity, respect and commitment to furthering reconciliation or inspired others to continue reconciliation efforts.
+Nominations are welcome throughout the year for the British Columbia Reconciliation Award, recognizing individuals, groups and organizations who have demonstrated exceptional leadership, integrity, respect and commitment to furthering reconciliation or inspired others to continue reconciliation efforts.

 This award is presented in partnership with the BC Achievement Foundation, whose work includes several established programs honouring excellence and inspiring achievement throughout British Columbia, including the Indigenous Business Award and the First Nations Art award.

-All submissions are reviewed by an independent selection committee comprised of representation from Indigenous Elders and leadership.
+All submissions are reviewed by an independent selection committee comprised of representation from Indigenous leadership.

-The Office of the Lieutenant Governor of British Columbia, in partnership with BC Achievement Foundation, is honoured to announce the six recipients of the third annual BC Reconciliation Award.
+The Office of the Lieutenant Governor of British Columbia, in partnership with BC Achievement Foundation, is honoured to announce the six recipients of the fourth annual BC Reconciliation Award.

 Meet previous recipients of the BC Reconciliation Award.